cogent3/cogent3/doc/examples/parametric_bootstrap.rst

     >>> p = estimateP.getEstimatedProb()

 ``p`` is a floating point value, as you'd expect.
-Grab the estimated likelihoods for the observed data.
+Grab the estimated likelihoods (null and alternate) for the observed data.

 .. doctest::

     >>> print '%.2f, %.2f' % estimateP.getObservedlnL()
-    -162.65, -162.48
+    -8751.94, -8750.59